 How to Run Guide:

-A full, how-to-run guide with information on how to build a platform, the election process, and Rector history will be released in July on the AMS website.
+A full, how-to-run guide with information on how to build a platform, the election process, and Rector history will be released on the AMS website.

 AMS Policy on Elections:

 The Rector is a representative of both undergraduate and graduate students, and therefore has election policies for both the AMS and SGPS.
 There is only one policy document, however any changes that need to be made must be approved by both bodies respectively.

 More on elections and Rector elections policy: https://myams.org/home/governance/policy/

 For general information on Elections and Referenda, consult the AMS Constitution, Section 4.

 Please contact firstname.lastname@example.org for SGPS policy on Rector Elections.

 - The CEO is responsible for organizing the logistics, marketing, facilitating the nomination and campaign periods, hearing complaints during the Elections process, and responsible for issuing any rulings and/or sanctions to elections.

 - The AMS Secretary is responsible for overseeing the administration of the Elections Team, and for ensuring that the process abides by AMS Policy.
 Contact the Secretary with any questions related to elections policy or eligibility.